-The consolidated entity's equity is limited to shareholder contributions, supported by the cash inflows received from the full cost reimbursement programs in Italy and Switzerland for providing SCENESSE® to EPP patients.
-Its capital management objectives is limited to ensuring the equity available to the Company will allow it to continue as a going concern and to realise adequate shareholder return by progressing in its developmental research of SCENESSE® and achieving eventual commercialisation whereby revenues will exceed expenditures.
+The consolidated entity's equity is limited to shareholder contributions, supported by the cash inflows received from providing SCENESSE® to EPP patients under both the full cost special access reimbursement programs and from commercial sales currently in Europe and Switzerland.
+Its capital management objectives are limited to ensuring the equity available to the

+Company will allow it to continue as a going concern and to realise adequate shareholder return by progressing in its developmental research of SCENESSE®, to file for successful marketing authorisation in new jurisdictions and achieving a status whereby revenues will consistently exceed expenditures.